SuperOfficeDocs/superoffice-docs/docs/en/customer-center/templates.md

 You can also create your own custom templates, which for example can make a request in Requests based on information from the web page.
 The following described how to make such templates.

-## How can I create drop-downs on the customer pages where you can choose the category from a hierarchical view?
+## How can I create category drop-downs on the customer pages?

 Customer Center is default shipped with templates that lists the categories in a single drop-down.
 If you want these to show the categories in a hierarchy, you have to make some small changes to the templates.